Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Recommended Grooming Tips

-Bathe your Stumpy on an as-needed basis.
-Avoid bathing them too often as it can cause changes to their coat texture.
+Bathe your Stumpy on an as-needed basis to avoid changes in coat texture.

-Clean their ears every week and check for signs of irritation.
+Clean their ears weekly and check for signs of irritation.

 Clip their nails every couple of weeks to keep them tidy and short.